ahmadibrahim00/Web-Chat-App/README.md

 ## 🎯 Project Objective

-Build a web-based messaging application featuring an interactive frontend, a robust backend, and advanced functionalities such as:
+Build a web-based messaging application featuring an interactive frontend, a complete backend, and advanced functionalities such as:

 - User authentication and management with security (JWT, Firestore).
 - Real-time messaging with WebSocket.